 One of GJ's roving correspondents writes from Saarbrücken:

-that my inner CSU voter begins to stir.
+It's at moments like that that my inner CSU voter begins to stir.

 Fortunately, after elevating its stiffly-coiffed blond head and muttering some indecipherable phrases about Armenhäuser, it then sinks back into the giant Maßkrug where it lives.

 Michael O'Hare on the decline of noblesse oblige among the rich in America:

 [P]eople with really good manners have no problem learning to accept a business card with two hands in Asia or arriving at 10 for an “8 PM” dinner in Mexico; people who think etiquette is a stick to beat their lessers with, on the other hand, don’t travel well.
 A classy dresser contributes to a social occasion by showing respect for, and improving, the whole visual experience of the other guests without trying to draw a spotlight.
 A classy dresser is not an egotistical showoff, neither in a track suit at a formal dinner nor in a swimsuit on a red carpet.